 Chicken breasts infused with white wine, garlic, rosemary and cinnamon, in a cherry tomato sauce.
-A totally sophisticated dish everyone will love.
-Visit Why Did the Chicken Cross the Globe? for the surprising story behind this dish.
+Check out the Notes section at the bottom for the story of how this totally grown-up dish was invented by a 5 year-old.

 1/2 cup dry white wine or dry French vermouth